 The conventionally reported indicator of the level of fertility in a given calendar year, the period Total Fertility Rate or TFR, reflects the interplay of two components: tempo (timing) and quantum (level) of fertility.
 When the age at which women give birth changes, the TFR is affected by this shift.
-In Europe women in many countries have been putting off births until higher ages for several decades, and, as a result, the mean age of childbearing has risen steadily.
-This childbearing postponement results in a decline in the number of births in a given period and therefore depresses the period TFR, even if the number of children that women have over their life course does not change.
+Women in many European countries have been putting off births until higher ages for several decades and as a result, the mean age of childbearing has risen steadily.
+This childbearing postponement results in a decline in the number of births in a given period and therefore depresses the period TFR, even though the number of children that women have over their life course does not change.
 One can also think of this tempo effect in terms of an expansion of the interval between generations during which fewer births fall into each calendar year.

 Figure 1 illustrates the tempo adjustment for the Czech Republic where childbearing postponement became particularly pronounced after 1990.
 The period TFR fell sharply in tandem with an increase in the mean age at childbearing, reaching a low of 1.13 in 1999.
-Subsequently, the TFR has recovered substantially and increased to 1.50 in 2008.
-However, the adjusted TFR has remained at a considerably higher level after 1990 and reached 1.80 in 2005–2007.
-This indicates that most of the precipitous fall in the TFR during the 1990s was driven by marked postponement of first births rather than by a genuine decline in fertility level and suggests a potential for a further increase in the period TFR.
+Subsequently, the TFR recovered substantially and increased to 1.50 in 2008.
+However, the adjusted TFR has remained at considerably higher levels after 1990 and reached 1.80 in 2005–2007.
+This indicates that most of the precipitous fall in the TFR during the 1990s was driven by a marked postponement of first births rather than by a genuine decline in fertility level and suggests the potential for a further increase in the period TFR.